 Research from LIMRA Secure Retirement Research Institute finds many retirees will need to get over 40% of their retirement income from savings.
-With U.S. debt levels at record highs, many workers wonder if Social Security will be around when they retire.
+10 With U.S. debt levels at record highs, many workers wonder if Social Security will be around when they retire.
 Social Security is a much-used "staple" for retirement income: For 65% of elderly beneficiaries, Social Security provides the majority of their cash income, and 36% of them rely upon it for 90% or more of their income.
+11 financial instruments can help them get the income they need in retirement.
+As we discuss later in this report, there are many options for low-risk, incomegenerating financial solutions which can offer a steady income stream and lasting peace of mind.